A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Language: French

-Running time: 63 minutes; B&W; silent
+Running time: 63 minutes; B&W; silent/sound

-Four stills from Bunuel's infamous L'Age d'or.
+Two stills from Buñuel's infamous L'Age d'or.

 FILMOGRAPHY

-Un Chien andalou (An Andalusian Dog) (1929) France [Click here to read script]
+Un Chien andalou (An Andalusian Dog) (1929) France

 L'Age d'or (The Golden Age) (1930) France